Chen Wei-zen

-Chen Wei-zen or Chen Wei-jen (陳巍仁 (Chén Wēirén); born 24 May 1953), is a Taiwanese politician who was the Minister of the Interior from 2014 to 2016.
+Chen Wei-zen or Chen Wei-jen (陳巍仁 (Chén Wēirén); born 24 May 1953), is a Taiwanese architect who was the Minister of the Interior from 2014 to 2016.

 Education

-Chen earned his bachelor's degree in urban planning from the National Cheng Kung University.
-He obtained his master's degrees in industrial planning from Chinese Culture University and in civil engineering from the University of Washington in the United States.
-He obtained his doctoral degree in planning and urban design from Chinese Culture University.
+Chen graduated with his bachelor's degree in urban planning from National Cheng Kung University, obtained a master's degree in industrial planning from Chinese Culture University, and earned a Master of Science (M.S.) in civil engineering from the University of Washington in the United States.
+He then earned his Ph.D. in planning and urban design from Chinese Culture University.

 Early career

 Upon graduation, Chen worked as Deputy Commissioner at the Department of Urban Development of Taipei City Government (TCG) in 1993–1995.
 In 1995–1997, he became the Deputy Commissioner at the Department of Construction of Taiwan Provincial Government followed by Commissioner and concurrently Deputy Secretary-General at the Information Department of the same office in 1997–1998.
 In 1998–2001, he became the Commissioner at the Department of Urban Development followed by Department of Public Works of TCG in 2001–2005.